mihaimiculescu/hugo-svelte/README.md

 ### (Work in progress)
 # Hugo-Svelte app

 This is a project template for [Svelte](https://svelte.dev) and [Hugo](https://gohugo.io) apps.
-It lives at https://gitlab.com/datwood/hugo-svelte.
+It is based on  https://gitlab.com/datwood/hugo-svelte.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):